List of Only Fools and Horses characters: Abdul Khan

-Abdul Khan (Tony Anholt) appeared in only one episode, To Hull and Back, in which he and Boycie arranged a deal with Del, in order to smuggle diamonds from Amsterdam.
-Although this was the only episode in which he appeared, Abdul was also mentioned in Diamonds Are for Heather, when Del tells Heather where he got the engagement ring; Video Nasty, when Del had struck a deal with Abdul's cousin's girlfriend's brother's friend; and in the second Rock & Chips episode, Five Gold Rings, when Del tells his friends that he got four glass diamond rings from Abdul's father, who owns the Bermondsey Wholesale Jewellery Emporium.
+Abdul Khan (Tony Anholt) appeared in only one episode, "To Hull and Back", in which he and Boycie arranged a deal with Del, in order to smuggle diamonds from Amsterdam.
+Although this was the only episode in which he appeared, Abdul was also mentioned in '"Diamonds Are for Heather", when Del tells Heather where he got the engagement ring; "Video Nasty'", when Del had struck a deal with Abdul's cousin's girlfriend's brother's friend; and in the second Rock & Chips episode, "Five Gold Rings", when Del tells his friends that he got four glass diamond rings from Abdul's father, who owns the Bermondsey Wholesale Jewellery Emporium.

 Lennox Gilbey

-Lennox Gilbey (Vas Blackwood), appears in the episode "The Longest Night", in which he steals several items from a supermarket and is detained by the head of security, Tom Clark (John Bardon) and taken to the office of the manager, Mr. Peterson (Max Harvey), where Del, Rodney and Albert are also being held on false accusations of shoplifting.
-Lennox pulls a gun and demands access to the safe which is meant to have £60,000 but which is also shut by a time lock that will not open until the next morning, which results in Lennox locking himself and everyone in the office until the next morning, mainly because his mother bought him a faulty watch from Del himself recently.
+Lennox Gilbey (Vas Blackwood), appears in the episode "The Longest Night", in which he steals several items from a supermarket and is detained by the head of security, Tom Clark (John Bardon), and taken to the office of the manager, Mr. Peterson (Max Harvey), where Del, Rodney and Albert are also being held on false accusations of shoplifting.
+Lennox pulls a gun and demands access to the safe which is meant to have £60,000 but which is also shut by a time lock that will not open until the next morning, which results in Lennox locking himself and everyone in the office until the following day, mainly because his mother bought him a faulty watch from Del recently.
 During the night, he boasts that he is a wanted criminal known as the "Shadow", but the next morning he reveals his real name to Del after recognising him as the man who used to sell his mother shoes and who knew Del as a little boy.
 Lennox reveals his hard upbringing to Del and admits that he is not a known criminal and is actually committing the robbery with Peterson and Clark to resolve their financial issues.
 Del convinces Lennox to give the plan up before he is arrested and agrees to stay quiet as long as Peterson employs Lennox as a security guard and pays them £1000 compensation.